• Skip to main content

 • If you are not staying at the hotel and don’t want to pay for the SkyPark Observation deck, you can get a drink at either bar or restaurant on the 57th (top) floor.

-• Marina Bay Sands has a strong and positive corporate social responsibility programme.
+• Marina Bay Sands has a strong and positive corporate social responsibility programme and currently has a Travel Sustainable Level 3+ rating at Booking.

 • Marina Bay Sands opened on April 27, 2010, and cost a total investment equivalent to US$5.6 billion, including the 15.5 hectares of land.